I played my first bocce ball game recently and got hooked!

-It's a fun game for players of all ages that you can play anywhere.
-Play indoors, at the beach, or in the dark!
+It's a fun game for players of all ages that you can play anywhere - Play outdoors, indoors, at the beach, or even in the dark!

 Bocce is played by 2 teams of 1-4 players who try to earn points by throwing their bocce balls closest to a small ball called a "pallina."